diafygi/acme-nosudo/README.md

-I love the Let's Encrypt devs dearly, but there's no way I'm going to trust their script to run on my server as root, be able to edit my server configs, and have acces to my private keys.
+I love the Let's Encrypt devs dearly, but there's no way I'm going to trust their script to run on my server as root, be able to edit my server configs, and have access to my private keys.
 I'd just like the free ssl certificate, please.

 So I made a script that does that.
 You generate your private key and certificate signing request (CSR) like normal, then run `sign_csr.py` with your CSR to get